 No more surprises!

 If you are tracking your period regularly, via an app on your phone or by bullet journaling, you probably have a really good idea of when your period is going to arrive.
 Gone are the days of hyper-packing your purse or backpack just in case your period surprises you.
 If you use a period cup, you can place it in the morning and go about your day — if Aunt Flo visits, you’re already prepared for her!

 How has using a period cup changed your life?
+Gals are switching all the time.
 Share with us your ideas on living free and uninhibited.
 Don’t take out word for it; here are 10 women who share how making the switch has made their lives better.